engineblock/engineblock-docs/docsrc/content/user-guide/standard_yaml.md

-If you combine the statement section and the bindings sections above into one activity yaml, you get a slightly different result, as the bindings apply to the statements that are provided:
+If you combine the statement section and the bindings sections above into one activity yaml, you get a slightly different result, as the bindings apply to the statements that are provided, rather than creating a default statement for the bindings.
+See the example below:

 ```text
 [test]$ cat > stdout-test.yaml